-For the semantic similarity task, He et al. (2015) uses various convolution and pooling to extract a stream of tokens.
-The model consists of two models, sentence and similarity measurement layers that they compare sentence representations using multiple similarity metrics.
+For the semantic similarity task, He et al. (2015) use various convolution and pooling to extract a stream of tokens.
+The model consists of two models, sentence and similarity measurement layers that compare sentence representations using multiple similarity metrics.
 Yin et al. (2016) introduce attention based CNN for modeling sentence similarity, such as answer selection, paraphrase identification, and textual entailment.
-They proposed three models 1) Attention impact the convolution, 2) Attention influences the pooling layer, and finally, 3) a combined model.
+They proposed three models 1) Attention impacts the convolution, 2) Attention influences the pooling layer, and finally, 3) a combined model.

 Learning to Rank Short Text Pairs — ConvNets

 where M ∈ R^d×d is a similarity matrix.
-The objective from the similarity function is to transform the candidate document x′_d = M x_d to the closest x_q .
+The objective of the similarity function is to transform the candidate document x′_d = M x_d to the closest x_q.
 The M similarity matrix is learned during the training.
 After each convolution there are two additional layers: 1) a hidden layer and 2) a softmax.
 The hidden layer is computed as:

 where x is the final abstract of the input representation obtained from input layers i.e., convolutional and pooling, and θ_k is the weight vector of the k−th class.
-In summary, the output of the sentence model, query x_q and document x_d, are the distributional representation.
-Then, the model learns the similarity Matrix M according to similarity function Equation above, which produces a similarity score of s sim to capture different aspects of the similarity between the input query x_q and document x_d.
+In summary, the output of the sentence model, query x_q, and document x_d are the distributional representation.
+Then, the model learns the similarity Matrix M according to the similarity function equation above, which produces a similarity score of s sim to capture different aspects of the similarity between the input query x_q and document x_d.

-The final joint layer of all intermediate vector: x_T , x_T and similarity score x is q_d sim represented in the signal vector:
+The final joint layer of all intermediate vectors: x_T, x_T, and similarity score x is q_d sim represented in the signal vector: